letidev/airflow-dataflow/README.md

 MYSQL_DATABASE_NAME=
 ```

-In `.envrc` configure the following ones:
+In `.envrc` configure the following ones.
+These are used to configure the airflow installation, set up in the environment its home directory and also to configure in the environment kaggle's API username and key which are needed when downloading datasets:

 ```
 # airflow config